Travelling to your home

 If you are returning to a home within NSW you may travel to your place of residence via whatever transport you choose.

-Once you have left the hotel you will be subject to the Public Health (COVID-19 Restrictions on Gathering and Movement) Amendment Order 2020 effective 4 April 2020, during your travel and upon your return home.
+Once you have left the hotel you will be subject to the Public Health (COVID-19 Restrictions on Gathering and Movement) Order (No 6) 2020 effective 1 December 2020, during your travel and upon your return home.
 If you are travelling to your home in another state you may organise your flight home.

 Your home jurisdiction may require additional measures.
 Please check your respective state government website before you arrange travel for further guidance.